Member since 2010

 Chicago, IL 60610

 Founded in 1887, the Newberry Library is an independent research library in Chicago dedicated to the advancement and dissemination of knowledge, especially in the humanities.
 The Newberry acquires and preserves a broad array of special collections research materials relating to the civilizations of Europe and the Americas, and it promotes and provides for their effective use, fostering research, teaching, publication, and life-long learning, as well as civic engagement.
-The library is free and open to the public, and anyone may become a reader who is at least 16 years old (or a high school junior) and conducting research on a topic covered by the collections.
+The library is free and open to the public, and anyone may become a reader who is at least 14 years old and conducting research on a topic covered by the collections.
 Reading rooms are open 9 am – 5 pm Tuesday – Friday, and 9 am – 1 pm Saturday.

 Throughout its 125-year history, the Newberry has collected a variety of materials relating to the performing arts, including dance treatises dating from the 15th through 19th centuries.
 Since the early 1980s, with the guidance of Chicago dance documenter, collector, and journalist Ann Barzel, the library has become a significant center for the study of dance history in Chicago and the Midwestern region.
 Barzel’s own massive dance collection – 500 document boxes of photographs, subject files, posters, programs, and other paper materials; 3,200 books; 70 periodical titles; and 30,000 feet of her own 16 mm. films of local and touring dance companies dating from the 1930s – forms the nucleus of the library’s Midwest Dance Collection.